MunifiSense/Hangout-Player/README.md

 ## Extra Info

-StartTimer Trigger: Starts a timer to hit "Next" on the VRC_SyncVideoPlayer.
+StartTimer Trigger: Starts a timer (a delay for now because OnTimer is broken) to hit "Next" on the VRC_SyncVideoPlayer.
 This is to make sure the video is done processing by VRChat before the player tries to play it.
 This is configurable through the NextTimer trigger, but I've found 10 seconds to be pretty good for it.